Formosa Game (In Progress)

 My all-time favorite iOS game has long been the original Doodle Jump, quite likely capturing the most playing time in my life.
 For the longest time, I had wondered what it might be like to have a side-scrolling Doodle Jump.
 This inspired me to pick up iOS development to see if I could build it myself.

-After a few weeks of struggling through Objective-C, I successfully build a working demo.
+After a few weeks of struggling through Objective-C, I successfully built a working demo.
 The most difficult aspect of the prototype was getting the momentum motion just right with the goal of mimicing Doodle Jump's feel, which I felt nailed the feeling perfectly.

 Having completed the basic mechanic, the next step was to design a game wholly new, not a simple Doodle Jump clone with a horizontal direction.
 I knew I wanted it to be an adventure game with a specific start and end, not an infinitely-scrolling game.
 I created a few diagrams to define the high-level flow.